arvindhbti/Summarization_app/README.md

+**Summarization** -

+This app takes input as text and create summary using below options.

+This app contains 2 models -

+1) Transformer model
+2) LLM model from OLLAMA framework

-STEPS TO DIPLOY THE APPLICATION IN CLOUD
+**STEPS TO DIPLOY THE APPLICATION IN CLOUD**

 1)  Set Project ID Environment Variable